marcocod/epub-repair-tool/README.md

 - the NetBeans project files in the nbproject folder

 The code can be built with NetBeans version 8.2 or above opening the repository folder as project folder.
+The build requires a Java Development Kit (JDK) version 8 or above.

 # How to launch
 The release is a Java Archive (JAR) that can be executed with a Java Runtime Environment (JRE) version 8 or above with the following command: